 Mr. Dionnet also has assisted clients in numerous cartel investigations, in particular with respect to immunity/leniency applications before the European Commission and other international competition agencies, as well as corporate investigations relating to cartels.
 He has worked with clients from a diverse range of industries including consumer products, energy, entertainment, financial services, pharmaceuticals, retail and telecommunications.

-Mr. Dionnet is included in Who’s Who Legal: Competition - Future Leaders 2017 and 2018 and is named as a Next Generation Lawyer in Legal 500 Competition: EU and Global.
+Mr. Dionnet has repeatedly been included in Who’s Who Legal: Competition - Future Leaders and named as a Next Generation Lawyer in Legal 500 Competition: EU and Global.
 Mr. Dionnet also has was included in Expert Guides: Rising Stars’ 2019 edition.

 Prior to joining Skadden, Mr. Dionnet worked for three years within the “Merger Network” of the European Commission’s Directorate-General for Competition.
 He was case-handler in high-profile transactions in various industries including pharmaceuticals (Sanofi-Synthélabo/Aventis), entertainment (Sony/BMG), medical devices (Johnson & Johnson/Guidant), software (Microsoft/Time Warner/ContentGuard JV) and freight (CIMC/Burg).
 He also participated in “dawn raids” conducted by the European Commission in the context of cartel cases.